6 to 7:30 pm CT

 Susan Glaspell’s 1916 drama is based on the true court case of the murder of Iowan John Hossack and the trial of his wife.
 Throughout the play, Glaspell works to untangle the gendered dynamics that can influence so-called crimes of passion.
 Fans of true crime will appreciate this early 20th-century take on the genre, as will anyone concerned with the consequences of domestic imbalances that many women still shoulder to this day.

-Following the performance, scholars Martha Carpentier and Jeffrey Kennedy will reflect on the enduring legacy of Trifles, the early history of Midwestern theater, and Glaspell’s life and work.
+Following the performance, scholars Martha Carpentier and Jeffery Kennedy will reflect on the enduring legacy of Trifles, the early history of Midwestern theater, and Glaspell’s life and work.

 About the speakers: